 Connect to a Windows virtual machine using Azure Bastion

 Using Azure Bastion, you can securely and seamlessly connect to your virtual machines over SSL directly in the Azure portal.
 When you use Azure Bastion, your VMs don't require a client, agent, or additional software.
 This article shows you how to connect to your Windows VMs.
-For information about connecting to a Linux VM, see Connect to a VM using Azure Bastion - Linux.
+For information about connecting to a Linux VM, see Connect to a Linux VM.

 Azure Bastion provides secure connectivity to all of the VMs in the virtual network in which it is provisioned.
 Using Azure Bastion protects your virtual machines from exposing RDP/SSH ports to the outside world, while still providing secure access using RDP/SSH.
-For more information, see the Overview.
+For more information, see the What is Azure Bastion?.

 Make sure that you have set up an Azure Bastion host for the virtual network in which the VM is located.
 Once the Bastion service is provisioned and deployed in your virtual network, you can use it to connect to any VM in the virtual network.
-To set up an Azure Bastion host, see Create an Azure Bastion host.
+To set up an Azure Bastion host, see Create a bastion host.

 - Inbound ports: RDP (3389)

 Open the Azure portal.
-Navigate to the virtual machine that you want to connect to, then click Connect and select Bastion from the dropdown.
+Navigate to the virtual machine that you want to connect to, then select Connect.
+Select Bastion from the dropdown.